12zora/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13. [Change group](./13-change_group) : A script that changes the group owner to school for the file hello.
 13. [Change group](./13-change_group) : A script that changes the group owner to school for the file hello.
 14. [Owner and group](./100-change_owner_and_group) : A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+15. [Symbolic links](./101-symbolic_link_permissions) : A script that changes the owner and the group owner of _hello to vincent and staff respectively.